allegro/bigflow/docs/technologies.md

     return beam.Pipeline(options=options)
 ```

-It contains the pipeline setup for the `wordcount` example.
-That is the only place where the specific support
-is needed.
-It's the following line:
+The `dataflow_pipeline` function create a Beam pipeline.
+The key is the following line:

 ```python
 options.view_as(SetupOptions).setup_file = resolve(find_or_create_setup_for_main_project_package(project_name, Path(__file__)))
 ```

 The line sets a path to the setup file, that will be used by Beam to create a package.
 The setup for a Beam
-process is generated on-fly, when a Beam job is run.
+process is generated on-fly when a Beam job is run.
 So it's not the `project_setup.py`.
 The generated setup looks like this:

 ```python
 import setuptools